rgx-org/issue-tracker/Roadmap.md

   - [ ] F19 (White Knight)
 - [ ] Implement 'Sequences' (new backend system)

+## Interlude: Prototype test (Public)
+**Goal**: Limited weekend-only public tests to raise some initial awareness about the project.
+* Might happen before v0.3 is finished.
+* Will be focused on fixing bugs and community management.
+* Likely will do 2 or 3 tests, depending on how they go.

 ## v0.35 ~ Survival Mode
 **Goal**: Create a more comprehensive community experience with some replayable end-game mode and more progression/customization systems.
 * Survival Mode
   * Accessible by T2 characters who clear F20
-  * No permadeath, running out of Lives ends the run
+  * No permadeath, running out of Lives resets the run
   * Endless waves of scaling monsters, each wave being on a timer
   * Gain points based on how long a party lives for
 * Main town: Hiraeth